PufferFinance/UniFi/l1-contracts/docs/scripts.md

 Before running any scripts, ensure that you have:

-1. Deployed the necessary contracts:
+1. Added the necessary contract addresses:
    - For Helder chain: UniFiAVSManager, MockEigenPodManager, MockDelegationManager, MockAVSDirectory
    - For other chains (e.g., Holesky, Mainnet): UniFiAVSManager, EigenPodManager, DelegationManager, AVSDirectory
-2. Updated the contract addresses in the UniFiAVSScripts.sol file for both Helder and non-Helder chains.
-3. Set the correct chain ID for the Helder chain in the setUp function.
+2. Set the correct chain ID for the Helder chain in the setUp function.
-4. Created a validators JSON file (if needed for certain functions).
+3. Created a validators JSON file (if needed for certain functions).
 You can create this file using the following command:

    ```
    curl -s https://bn.bootnode.helder-devnets.xyz/eth/v1/beacon/states/head/validators -o validators.json